UNHCSC/pve-koth/README.md

 POST /api/competitions/:competitionID/teardown
 ```

+The request now queues a background teardown job and returns JSON containing a `jobID`.
+Clients can stream live logs from `/api/competitions/teardown/:jobID/stream` while the teardown runs, and the log still includes the final success or failure outcome.

 This endpoint requires an authenticated admin session.
 The server stops and deletes every container recorded for the competition, removes the team/container rows from the database, and deletes the data directory under `koth_live_data/competitions/<competitionID>`.
 Uploaded packages remain untouched so the event can be reprovisioned later if needed.